Important Notice: keepSIX Consumption and Treatment Service is Closed March 21, 2025

 In March 2016, Toronto’s then Medical Officer of Health, Dr. David McKeown made a presentation to the Board of Health about the need for CTS in Toronto.
 A variety of community consultation activities about CTS took place over April & May of 2016.
 For SRCHC, consultations regarding the addition of CTS at SRCHC included an online survey, Open House events, focus groups, presentations to schools and other community groups, individual meetings and tours of the Centre.
 We heard from nearly 600 people.
 Overall, the vast majority of people consulted saw the benefits of such a service to our community.
 Since this process began, the overdose crisis has become a public health emergency and many of our community members have died–underscoring the need for this vital space.

-keepSIX-the name of our CTS, meaning “got your back” is an homage to Raffi Balian, founder of SRCHC’s COUNTERfit Harm Reduction Program and lifelong advocate for people who use drugs.
+keepSIX-the name of our former CTS, meaning “got your back” is an homage to Raffi Balian, founder of SRCHC’s COUNTERfit Harm Reduction Program and lifelong advocate for people who use drugs.

 Consumption and Treatment Services: Impact [Queen St]